 The good and bad cholesterol

-All cells in your body must have cholesterol to be able to build up and cholesterol is also needed when the body produces hormones, bile acids and certain vitamins.
+All cells in your body must have cholesterol to be able to be built.
+Cholesterol is also needed when the body produces hormones, bile acids and certain vitamins.
 As cholesterol is a fat-soluble substance, it needs to be packed into so-called carrier proteins (lipoproteins) in order to be transported in the blood.
 The two carrier proteins that transport cholesterol in the body are LDL (low-density lipoprotein) and HDL (high-density lipoprotein).
-These have different functions and different transport goals in the body.
-Common to both is their water-soluble exterior and fat-soluble interior.
+These have different functions and different transportation purposes in the body.
+Something that they both have in common is their water-soluble exterior and fat-soluble interior.
 LDL protein is released from the liver and carries cholesterol and triglycerides to the cells while HDL proteins instead transport cholesterol from tissues to the liver.

 There used to be a lot of talk about the good and the bad cholesterol found in various “good” and “bad” foods.
 Today, more focus is placed on the balance between HDL and LDL and if you analyze cholesterol, it is the so-called total cholesterol measured, i.e. both HDL and LDL levels.
 If you have high levels of LDL (especially in relation to HDL levels), the risk of suffering from heart and vascular diseases increases.
 The more LDL you have in your body, the greater the risk that LDL will oxidize (ie be affected by free radicals) or become rancid.
 If this happens, LDL becomes sticky and sticks to the inside of the walls of blood vessels (so-called plaque) and causes inflammation.
 Inflammation of the blood vessels can cause atherosclerosis and can eventually cause cardiovascular disease.